You may think, “Why am I coughing for no reason?”

-Coughing is one of the best ways for your body to tell you that something is wrong with you even if you feel healthy and everything is fine.
-However, having a stubborn cough when you’re fine is annoying.
+Coughing is one of the best ways to tell you that something is wrong with you.
+Even if you feel healthy and everything seems fine.
+However, having a stubborn situation when you’re fine is annoying.

-Fortunately, there are plenty of causes for your uncomfortable cough so, find out all you need to know about your lingering cough and some underlying causes below.
+Fortunately, there are plenty of causes behind your uncomfortable condition.
+Find out all you need to know about this irritation and some underlying reasons below.

 To clarify, it’s a misconception that you can’t get these annoying symptoms if you’re not sick.
 On the contrary, you are capable of coughing even when you’re feeling on top of your game.
 Since the causes of cough vary quite a bit, we’ll explore the most common ones.

-Coughing is one of the body’s most important mechanisms to get rid of foreign irritants or clear your throat of mucus.
-Everyone coughs to clear out their throat and airways from time to time, especially when dust, phlegm, mucus, and other irritants gather up in your windpipes and lungs.
+Coughing is one of the body’s most important mechanisms.
+It helps your body to get rid of foreign irritants or clears your throat of mucus.
+You can experience coughing, especially when dust, phlegm, mucus, and other allergies gather up in your windpipes and lungs.

 - Reactive Airway Disease Because of a Cold or the Flu

-Have you gotten over a cold recently?
-A cough can have an apparent lingering effect after your body has healed and you feel fine; this is because of the mucus buildup in your throat, and coughing is how your body is trying to get rid of it.
+Have you gotten over a common cold recently?
+An infection can have an apparent lingering effect after your body has healed and you feel fine; this is because of the mucus buildup in your throat (Postnasal drip).
+Consequently, coughing is how your body tries to get rid of it.

-The mucus builds up in your sinuses and nasal passages and then keeps dripping down the back of your throat, creating the tickle sensation which makes you want to cough.
-So when you cough, it’s basically your body trying to get rid of the cold left behind.
+The mucus builds up in your sinuses and nasal passages and then keeps dripping down the back of your throat.
+Thus, creating the tickle sensation, which results in whooping cough.
+So when you expel out, it’s your body trying to remove the cold left behind.

 Besides coughing, asthma includes other symptoms such as chest pain, wheezing, and difficulty breathing.
-But there are times that the only symptom when you have asthma is cough, so it can be hard for you to find out your condition without healthcare professionals’ help.
+But there are times that the only symptom when you have asthma, is a persistent cough.
+So, it can be hard for you to diagnose it without healthcare professionals’ help.

 - Side Effect from Medication